 Where can I find official advice about my exchange?

-Before leaving, we advise you to register on ARIANE website so the Ministry of Foreign Affairs is aware of your situation abroad If needed: Ariane - France-Diplomatie
+Before leaving, we advise you to register on the ARIANE website so the Ministry of Foreign Affairs is aware of your situation abroad If needed: Ariane - France-Diplomatie

-I wish to contact former exchange students to get some advice about their experience abroad. how can i do so?
+I wish to contact former exchange students to get some advice about their experience abroad, how can I do so?